pablodecm/paper-inferno/paper/paper.md

 to control over-fitting.
 The final figures of merit that allow to compare different approaches are computed using a larger dataset of 1,000,000 observations.
-For simplicity, mini-batches for each training step are balanced so the same number of events from each component is taken both when using standard classification or inference-aware losses.

 Another option would be to pose the problem as one of classification.
-A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering parameters $r$ and $\lambda$ fixed.
+A supervised machine learning model can be trained to discriminate signal and background, considering parameters $r$ and $\lambda$ fixed.
-The output of such a model typically consists in class probabilities
+The output of such a model are class probabilities
 $c_b$ and $c_s$ given an observation $\boldsymbol{x}$, the latter will asymptotically tend to the optimal classifier from [@Eq:opt_clf] given enough data and a flexible enough model.
-The classification output is a powerful learned feature that can be used as summary statistics; however their construction ignores the effect of the nuisance parameters.
+The classification output is a powerful learned feature that can be used as a summary statistic; but its construction ignores the effect of the nuisance parameters.

 The statistical model described above has up to four unknown parameters: the